gokulmk-12/ml4sci_exxa_tests/README.md

 - **Evaluation**: ROC, AUC, Real Kepler Observation
 - **Library**: pytransit, torch, sklearn, astropy
 - **Specific Reference**: [Deep learning for time series classification: a review](https://arxiv.org/abs/1809.04356)
+- **Dataset**: Located in the same directory as the notebook

 ### Plan & Results
-I created a dataset of transit curves using the pytransit package.
-There are in total 1000 transit curves, 500 have transit depth indicating the presence of a planet, 500 other are flat indicating no planet presence.
-Some gaussian noise was added to mimic real observation.
-Table below explains the range used for various transit parameters.
+I generated a dataset of 1,000 light curves using the [PyTransit](https://pytransit.readthedocs.io/en/latest/index.html) package.
+Half of them (500) simulate planetary transits with visible transit depths, while the remaining 500 are flat curves representing the absence of a planet.
+To mimic real-world observations, Gaussian noise was added.
+The table below outlines the parameter ranges used for simulating the transits.

 <table>
   <tr>